trian-ctrn/IntrotoCS_2023/SSD/README.md

 !pip install git+https://github.com/albumentations-team/albumentations.git
 ```
 ## Upload Image Dataset and Prepare Training Data:
-1. Upload the dataset to google drive, remember to modify your directories to the data set.
-The data set must contain all pictues and its labels in xml format:
+1. Upload the dataset to Google Drive, remember to modify your directories to the data set.
+The data set must contain all pictures and its labels in XML format:
 ```
 from google.colab import drive drive.mount('/content/gdrive')